1. Strong: a dynamic economy

 Many of these are generated by what is known as the Mittelstand.
 The Mittelstand is formed by the scores of small and medium-sized companies which are characteristic of Germany’s economy.

 The German infrastructure will also make it easy for you to set up your own business.
 Roughly 830,000 km of roads, 38,000 km of railways and a modern telecommunications network will take you, your ideas and your products to your destination.

 2. Stable: a good home for your ideas

 Germany not only defends the freedom of competition, but also the freedom of its citizens.
 The basis for this is the liberal democratic basic order which determines that the people elect their representatives while the separation of powers prevents the abuse of power.

 Germany offers great perspectives for internationally operating companies planning to expand to Germany by setting up a subsidiary or a branch office.
 Detailed information and support can be found on the website of Germany Trade & Invest.

 3. Open-minded: your cultural background will help you attract international customers

 You are not just an expert in your field, you are also familiar with the culture of your home country.
 That is certainly an advantage.

 Germany is a country of immigration.
-In 2020 alone, more than 1.2 million people from abroad came to live in Germany.
+In 2020 alone, almost 1.2 million people from abroad came to live in Germany.
 In most cases, immigrants have particular desires and wishes, and you may be more familiar with them than most Germans.
 Perhaps this could be the starting point of a business idea?

 Your knowledge of language and culture might be the key to international business partnerships.
 11 percent of German companies already export abroad; 97 percent of these are small and medium-sized enterprises.
 Maybe you already came across one of these companies.
 Use these contacts to set up your own business.

 4. Helpful: you will receive professional support and funding

 Once you come up with a business idea, it will serve as the foundation for your own company.
 There are numerous information centres offering comprehensive advice on setting up your own business, what the best approach is and where you can obtain funding.